 The core driver of the change is the customer, who is challenging the known balance of power in the supply chain (SC).
-Customers have not only become queens and kings, but almighty gods.
+Customers are not only local royalty, but powerful emperors.
 Whole landscapes are changed based on their wishes, shaping a world designed to fulfil any desire… Custom made, unique and personalized sneakers or rather one of the other 10.000 models?
 No, problem.
 Do you need it today or tomorrow at our store, pick-up location or your doorstep?
 Doesn’t matter.

 Many retailers are fulfilling these demands by gradually morphing from a single-channel via multi-channel to an omni-channel operator.
 The effects of this on the on- and offline business is vast.
 Some of the most influential are:

 - Consumer expectations are rising due to the online convenience.
 Stationary stores must enhance new valuable USPs (e.g. frictionless, convenient, experience)